vegascruz/MSU-eCommerce-Backend/README.md

   It is good starter code for an up and coming company.
 Can use this as a model for a website with a database.

   ## Things Learned
-  I learned a lot!
-I love how simple SQL is and especially useful WorkBench is.
-I already understand Inquirer, so that wasn't all bad.
-Lastly, console.table was a fun pacakge to layout the data.
+  I learned a lot...
+I love how easy Insomnia was to use and understand.
+Sequelize was very nice package to work with the data, and I learned how to use dotenv variables, which is kinda neat.

   ## Technology Used
   * VS.Code